Stochastic Prediction Equilibrium for Dynamic Traffic Assignment: Introduction

 Substantial effort has been made to use AI-based methods for traffic predictions.
 Due to the high number of relevant papers, we can only highlight a few and refer the reader to \cite{SurveyTrafficPredictionsWithAI} and \cite{GNNSurvey} for an overview on AI-based methods and their challenges in traffic prediction, and on the use of graph neural networks, respectively. \Textcite{YYZ18} model the temporal dependency as so-called spatio-temporal graph convolutional networks.
 Also, \emph{graph attention networks}, introduced by \textcite{VCCRLB18}, have been used for traffic predictions by~\textcite{ZFW020}. \Textcite{PredictionEquilibria} discuss the integration of such traffic predictions into dynamic traffic assignment models.

 Similarly, there is a vast amount of literature on integrating stochastic effects of predicting travel times into traffic assignment models.

-\paragraph*{Static Models.} \textcite{Daganzo1977} introduced the concept of a (static) stochastic user equilibrium (SUE).
-A SUE is defined as a static path-based flow wherein each (infinitesimal) traveller chooses a path that minimizes their perceived travel time.
+\paragraph*{Static Models} \textcite{Daganzo1977} introduced the concept of a (static) stochastic user equilibrium (SUE).
+A SUE is defined as a static path-based flow wherein each (infinitesimal) traveller chooses a path minimizing their perceived travel time.
 While the actual travel time cannot be observed by the individual travellers, the \emph{perceived} travel time is a random variable that depends on the actual travel time and that may have different outcomes for every traveller.

-In \cite{Sheffi1982}, an equivalent minimization problem was formulated which allowed the authors to prove that a unique SUE exists under natural assumptions on the probability distributions and the travel time-flow relationship, and to propose an algorithm computing SUE.
+In \cite{Sheffi1982}, \citeauthor{Sheffi1982} formulated an equivalent minimization problem which allowed them to prove that a unique SUE exists under natural assumptions on the probability distributions and the travel time-flow relationship, and to propose an algorithm computing SUE.

 \textcite{Baillon2006} formulated a concept called Markovian traffic equilibrium (MTE) that generalizes SUE and the deterministic user equilibrium concept in a common framework.
-They proposed an edge-based formulation, where travellers update their route choice at every intermediate node of their journey where, at each node, a new outcome of the believed random travel time is revealed.
+They proposed an edge-based formulation, where travellers update their route choice at every intermediate node of their journey after a new outcome of the believed random travel time is revealed.

 \Textcite{CW2016} presented an asymptotic analysis of a day-to-day learning dynamic for static stochastic and deterministic user equilibria.